ash-kick/event-pop-app/README.md

 -    Integrations:
      -    Transportation applications like Uber/Lyft/Waymo for the planning aspects.
      -    Instagram for posting your event/event plans to share with friends.

+## Capstone project ideas 💭

+### (1) travel planning app

+-    upload travel details including but not limited to:
+     -    dates
+     -    flights
+     -    train tickets
+     -    activites
+     -    restaurants
+-    add people to trips to share itineraries
+-    set up notifications to remind yourself about upcoming itinerary or planning action items
+-    AI helper to suggest activities around the area of other events in the itinerary

+### (2) recipe/meal planning app

+-    upload family recipes (or any recipes) from pdfs/hand written recipes
+-    shopping list builder
+-    create recipe books to store and categorize recipes
+-    base list of recipes from recipe API available
+-    share "recipe books" with friends/family

+### (3) event recommendation app

+-    allows users to set event and location preferences
+-    finds and recommends events for users on a set cadence
+-    allows users to share events with friends/invite them
+-    creates a calendar with events you save/RSVP to